Calculator (character): Powers and abilities

-The Calculator has a genius level intelligence and is a skilled manipulator and superb strategist.
-The Calculator also has a vast array of criminal contacts.
+The Calculator has a genius level intelligence and is a skilled manipulator and superb strategist, possessing numerous criminal contacts.

 In his early career Calculator has used a battlesuit with a large calculator in the chest area.
 The computers in the suit can accurately predict the actions of any hero or even the Earth itself.
 A projector in the helmet is linked to the suit and can create items by solidifying the dust in the air.
 Calculator no longer uses this battlesuit and its whereabouts are unknown.

-Recent issues of the Birds of Prey series shows just how cunning Calculator truly is, when he worked around four other supervillains in a cabal he was part of to bestow superpowers onto himself, having absorbed some of Kilg%re's nanotech into his bloodstream to wire his brain directly into machinery and the Internet.
-This bestows on him vast cyberpathic abilities coupling in a bolstered intellectual prowess due to the micro-machinery augmenting his intellectual capacity.
-He can now enter and exit cyberspace on whim as well as remold any kind of technology into whatever he wishes it to be.
+In the Birds of Prey series, Calculator worked with four other supervillains in his cabal to absorb part of Kilg%re's nanotech into himself and gain technology-manipulating abilities.